 Writing a novel for me requires both writing and time to let your conscious and sub-conscious brain work out plot holes, motivations and what your characters will do and say next.
 It is as complex as drawing up roses and then getting all the petals formed, coloured and shaded to complete a satisfying painting.
 The university topics were fabulous distractions and something had to go.

+George had never been on a holiday in his life.
 Yet, here he was on a school camp, water swirling around his ankles as he stared at the wide expanse of ocean.
 Exploring some rocks, he peered into a rockpool, and saw something shimmering under wavy seaweed tendrils.
 He pulled it out, scattering some little crabs.
 Peeling the fronds off the thingamajig he saw that it was a disc with squiggles instead of words and a hole in the middle.
+‘How strange,’ he thought, ‘what is it?
+Definitely not Australian.’
+He was keen to know if he’d found a treasure.

 You need to loosen up with your painting,’ my art teacher said.